 Pop all the rolls in a greased baking tin, cover it and let it rest for another hour or so.

 When you’re ready to bake them, bake then in a hot oven for 15-20 minutes!
 They are ready when they are golden brown on top.

 Coming from Australia, I would normally call these ‘jam donut cinnamon scrolls’.
 I think people who speak British English would call them ‘scrolls’ too!
 However, I realise most of my audience is from America and would describe these as ‘cinnamon rolls’ or ‘cinnamon buns’.

 - 3 1/4 cups (405g) plain or all-purpose flour, plus more for dusting

 - 1 cup (250mL) plant-based milk, such as almond, soy or coconut, warm

 - 1/2 cup (115mL) vegan butter, room temperature

 - 3 tablespoons (40g) organic cane sugar, or coconut sugar

 - 1 tablespoon (9g) instant dried yeast**

 - The scrolls are best eaten the day they are baked.
-Alternatively, store them in an airtight container at room temperature for 1-2 days.
-If the scrolls become hard, you can refresh them by heating them up in the oven for 10 minutes at 100°C (210°F).
+Alternatively, store them in an airtight container at room temperature for 1-2 days or in the fridge for 3-4 days.
+Warm up the scrolls before you enjoy them.